John Low (charity executive)

 Sir John Menzies Low, CBE, CEng, FRSA (born 1 July 1953) is an international civil society leader, with a commercial background in science, technology and engineering.
 From 2007 to 2020, he was group chief executive of the Charities Aid Foundation (CAF).
 He was previously the chief executive of the Royal National Institute for Deaf People (RNID).
+Since 2022, John has been Chair of JTL, the leading training provider for the Building Services Engineering sector.

 Early life and education

 Low was born in Aberdeen on 1 July 1953 and he was educated at Northfield Secondary School and Aberdeen Academy.
 He studied Electronic Engineering at Robert Gordon’s Institute of Technology, graduating Bachelor of Science (BSc) in 1975.
 Low undertook postgraduate research in Medical Physics at the University of Aberdeen between 1975 and 1979, examining auditory feedback and its effects on speech fluency, leading to Master of Science (MSc) and Doctor of Philosophy (PhD).
 He was education in business management at Templeton College, University of Oxford (AMP) and National School of Government, Cabinet Office (TMP).